Sandraolis/darey.io-devops/Docker-working-with-container/README.md

 ## Ubuntu terminal

-- view of a stopped container
+- View of a stopped container

 ![](./Images/7.%20ubuntu-ps.png)

-- to start a stopped conatiner
+- To start a stopped conatiner

 ![](./Images/8.%20ubuntu-start.png)

-- to stop a running container
+- To stop a running container

 ![](./Images/9.%20ubuntu-stop.png)

-- to restart a stopped container
+- To restart a stopped container

 ``` bash
 docker restart container_name